 When a quote is suspiciously low, it usually hides something:

-A fair price with clear specs is cheaper than a cheap price with surprises.
+A fair price with clear specifications is cheaper than a low price with surprises.
 Oddly enough, that’s the most “hotel” truth of all.

 For hospitality projects, match payment to progress: